cblemaster/EasyTodoListApp-vertical-slice-architechture/README.md

 ## About
 + An application that provides todo functionality, nothing fancy, just the basics
 + My first time using vertical slice architecture and the MediatR library
-+ The app will start small, with new features added incrementally (incidentally, the ease of adding features is a benefit of VSA)
 ## Acknowledgement
 + Many thanks to Ziggy Rafiq, whose write up of VSA caught my attention because it was the first I encountered that included code examples (in fact, a complete application)
 + https://github.com/ziggyrafiq/ECommerceApp-VerticalSlice/tree/main
 ## Objectives
 + Complete my first project that uses VSA
-+ Understand the advantages and disadvantages of using VSA
++ Understand some advantages and disadvantages of using VSA
-+ Understand the role of the MediatR library and how it could have helped me with past projects
 + Make the app extensible so that adding features is easy
 ## Use cases
 |#|Use case|Description|